-- 1. Loosen the idler end bearing housing. - 2.
+- 1. Loosen the tail end bearing housing. - 2.
 Rotate the conveyor belt until the Alligator® lacing is accessible. - 3.
 Pull all the slack to the lacing area. - 4.
 Remove the lacing pin and open the belt. - 5.
 Loosen the belt from below the transition. - 6.
 Remove the containment plate from underneath the transition rollers. - This will help when threading the new belt.

-- 7. Attach the new belt to the end of the old belt.Pull the end of the old belt, threading the - new one into place. - 8.
-IMPORTANT: Reinstall the containment plate once the new belt is through the transition and around idler roller. - Leave the belt hanging below transition. - Do not fasten the belt lacing yet. - 9.
+- 7. Attach the new belt to the end of the old belt.Pull the end of the old belt, threading the new one into place. - 8.
+IMPORTANT: Reinstall the containment plate once the new belt is through the transition and around tail roller. - Leave the belt hanging below transition. - Do not fasten the belt lacing yet. - 9.
 The Containment Plate will fit between the two weldments below the 2nd transition roller. - Note: The tongue of the plate will sit on top of the angle iron. - 10.
 Insert the bolts from inside. - The washers and nuts are fastened from the outside of the hopper. - 11.
 Continue to thread the lacing cable and fasten as in Section 4.3.3. - 12.
 Set belt tension.
-Refer to Section 4.3.1 - 13.
-Set the belt tracking.
-Refer to Section 4.3.2
+Refer to Page 4-10 - 13.
+Set the belt alignment.
+Refer to Page 4-13

-Fig 104 - Containment plate in place
+Fig 100 - Containment plate in place

-Fig 105 - Reinstall the containment plate
+Fig 101 - Reinstall the containment plate

-4.3.5 Standard Hopper Flashing Replacement: This is an image of our standard conveyor hopper before the belt is threaded.
+4.3.5 Hopper Flashing Replacement:

+This is an image of our standard conveyor hopper before the belt is threaded.